Supervisor/supervisor/README.txt

   process will daemonize itself and detach from the terminal.
 It keeps an operations log at "/tmp/supervisor.log" by default.

-  To change the set of programs controlled by supervisord, edit the supervisord.conf file and HUP or restart the supervisord process.
+  You can start supervisord in the foreground by passing the "-n" flag on its command line.
+This is useful to debug startup problems.

+  To change the set of programs controlled by supervisord, edit the supervisord.conf file and kill -HUP or otherwise restart the supervisord process.
 This file has several example program definitions.
 Controlled programs should themselves not be daemons, as supervisord assumes it is responsible for daemonizing its subprocesses.

   Supervisord accepts a number of command-line overrides.
 Type 'supervisord -h' for an overview.